The Moviesite Logo (left)The Moviesite Logo (right)What is on TV tonight?

 Best Actress Nicole KidmanThe Hours

-Best Actor Adrien BrodyThe Pianist"
+Best Actor Adrien BrodyThe Pianist

 Best Adapted Screenplay Ronald HarwoodThe Pianist